-Compelling evidence that M-X is not in fact or by design a first-strike weapon exists in the open press:
+Compelling evidence that M-X is not in fact or by design in a first-strike weapon exists in the open press:

-- e A very significant portion of the \$33.8 billion price tag is consumed by a basing design whose first task is to make M-X survivable, a notion incompatible with a true first-strike weapon. - far too small to constitute a first-strike weapon.
+- e A very significant portion of the \$33.8 billion price tag is consumed by a basing design whose first task is to make M-X survivable, a notion incompatible with a true first-strike weapon. - o We are planning to deploy only 200 missiles -- a number far too small to constitute a first-strike weapon.
 We could have chosen to deploy more; we did not because, in part, to avoid the erroneous perception we were bent on acquiring a first-strike weapon system.